csfeeser/Python/enrichment/install_with_python.md

 ## GOOGLE CHALLENGE:

+You'll need to either refer to previous labs or use Google to do the following.
+Write a Python script that will:

-Write a Python script that will install `sl` on your machine again.
-It needn't be complicated!
+- install `sl` on your machine again.
+- creates a new directory in `mycode` called "slappy"
+- create a new file in the new `slappy` directory called "chad_stop_using_that_word.txt"